depasquale-lab/StateSpaceDynamics.jl/docs/src/LinearDynamicalSystems.md

 # Learning in Linear Dynamical Systems

-Given the latent strucutre of state-space models, we must rely on either the Expectation-Maximization (EM) or Variational Inference (VI) approaches to learn the parameters of the model.
-StateSpaceDynamics.jl uses both EM and VI approaches.
-In the case of LDS models, we can use Laplace EM, where we approxiamte the posterior of the latent state path with the Laplace approxiamtion, as outlined in the previous section.
-Using the approxiamte posteriors (or exact in the Gaussian case!) we can use the closed form solution for the parameters of the model.
+Given the latent structure of state-space models, we must rely on either the Expectation-Maximization (EM) or Variational Inference (VI) approaches to learn the parameters of the model.
+StateSpaceDynamics.jl supports both EM and VI.
+For LDS models, we can use Laplace EM, where we approximate the posterior of the latent state path using the Laplace approximation as outlined above.
+Using these approximate posteriors (or exact ones in the Gaussian case), we can apply closed-form updates for the model parameters.